Like what you read below? Sign up for HUFFPOST HILL and get a cheeky dose of political news every evening!

 Does somebody keep forwarding you this newsletter?
 Get your own copy.
 It’s free!
 Sign up here.
 Send tips/stories/photos/events/fundraisers/job movement/juicy miscellanea to email@example.com.
 Follow us on Twitter – @HuffPostHill

-BECAUSE YOU’VE READ THIS FAR – Here’s a hedgehog getting a bath.
+BECAUSE YOU’VE READ THIS FAR – Here’s a boy reconciling himself with llamas.

 Got something to add?
 Send tips/quotes/stories/photos/events/fundraisers/job movement/juicy miscellanea to Eliot Nelson (firstname.lastname@example.org)